WJET (AM): History

 During the 1960s and 1970s, WJET had a Top 40 format, playing the big hits of the day.
 But by the 1980s, most music listening had shifted from AM to FM stations.
 In 1986, WJET Broadcasting bought an FM station at 102.3 MHz, and shifted its Top 40 format to that station, giving it the WJET call sign.
 AM 1400 became talk station WLKK, carrying programming from NBC Talknet and the Mutual Broadcasting System.

 Connoisseur Media later bought WJET and WLKK.
 In 2001, the WJET call letters returned to AM 1400.
 FM 102.3 is now WQHZ, owned by Cumulus Media.

-On March 27, 2019, Connoisseur Media announced that it would transfer WJET and WLKK to iHeartMedia in exchange for WFRE and WFMD in the Frederick, Maryland, radio market.
+On March 27, 2019, Connoisseur Media announced that it would transfer WJET and its other Erie stations to iHeartMedia in exchange for WFRE and WFMD in the Frederick, Maryland, radio market.
 WFRE and WFMD were part of the Aloha Station Trust.
 The sale closed on May 20, 2019.

 In August 2021, the Erie Otters hockey team announced a radio partnership with WJET, beginning with the 2021-2022 OHL season.